Muninder Adavelli

-Florida Residents Directory is a background check tool that holds records of over 13 million Florida residents.
+Florida Residents Directory is a background check tool with records of over 13 million Florida residents.
 The information from its database is from the state’s public voter registration records.

 With Florida Residents Directory, you can access a state resident’s personal information, such as date of birth, race, ethnicity, and voting profile, by simply typing their name or email.

 Although it may be a helpful people search tool, Florida Residents Directory is also a data broker, which puts it at risk of data breaches.
-This can be alarming, considering there have been about 817 reported data breaches in the US alone since 2022.
+This can be alarming, considering about 817 reported data breaches in the US alone since 2022.

 Fortunately, removing your records from sites like this is possible with different methods.
 Continue reading to know how.